anithapk/nn-compression/README.md

   The following concepts have intrigued me for the entire duration of the project:

 ### How to effectively use the pruning of convolution layers?
   The reduction factor for the convolution layers is always in the range of 1.5-4.5.
-Hence they cannot be effectively stored in sparse format.
-Moreover, the convolution layers account for a smaller fraction of the total memory used by the model.
-As the bulk of the computation happens in the convolution layers, it might be possible to exploit the pruning process to reduce the number of operations.
+As the convolution layers account for a smaller fraction of the total memory used by the model, reducing their size is not critical for compressing the model.
+However, bulk of the computation happens in the convolution layers.
+Hence it might be possible to exploit the pruning process to reduce the number of operations.

   Convolution is usually implemented as matrix multiplication in the frequency domain (using FFT and iFFT) and spatial domain  (after re-arranging the filter kernels and the input image).
 FFT based approaches are preferred for larger filters (7x7,11x11) and matrix multiplication for smaller filters (3x3).
 [Minimal filtering approaches](https://arxiv.org/abs/1509.09308) can be used to speed up convolution by reducing the number of operations.
 However to combine pruning and these algorithms, pruning has to be performed in the transformed domain.
 An immediate extension would be to programatically use the sparsity to reduce the number of operations in matrix multiplication as shown in [2](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Liu_Sparse_Convolutional_Neural_2015_CVPR_paper.pdf).
 I'm interested in exploring this option using MKL BLAS library.
 (Another option might be to use SPARSE BLAS routines.
 But the csrmv routine is for sparse matrix and dense vector.
 In my case, the matrix is dense and vector is sparse)